The Vermont Statutes Online

 (e) Meetings.

-(1) The Chair of the Working Group may convene the Working Group at any time, but no less frequently than at least twice a year.
+(1) The Chair of the Working Group may convene the Working Group at any time, but not less frequently than twice a year.

 (2) A majority of the members of the Working Group, including adjunct members when appointed, shall constitute a quorum, and all action shall be taken upon a majority vote of the members present and voting.